Estimote/Android-Proximity-SDK/README.md

 - **withEstimoteSecureMonitoringDisabled** - using this will disable scanning for encrypted Estimote packets. `ProximityObserver` will not try to resolve encrypted packets using Estimote Secure Monitoring protocol.
 Only unencrypted packets will be observed.

 ## 3. Define proximity zones
-Now for the fun part - create your own proximity zones using `proximityObserver.zoneBuilder()`
+Create your own proximity zones using `proximityObserver.zoneBuilder()`

 ```Kotlin
 // Kotlin